Prudential Personal Pension

 - Lifestyle options - rather than you making decisions about when to move to lower risk investments, your money can automatically be moved to less risky investments as you approach your intended retirement date.

 *The above is based on our understanding, as at May 2014, of current taxation, legislation and HM Revenue & Customs practice, all of which are liable to change without notice.
 The impact of taxation (and any tax relief depends on individual circumstances).

-Prudential is authorised and regulated by the Financial Services Authority.
+Prudential is authorised and regulated by the Financial Conduct Authority.